Death of James Dean: Car crash

-Wütherich survived with a broken jaw and serious hip and femur injuries that required immediate surgery.
-Turnupseed was only slightly injured with facial bruises and a bloodied nose.
-After being interviewed by the CHP, Turnupseed hitch-hiked in the dark to his home in Tulare.
-Hickman and Roth arrived at the scene approximately ten minutes after the crash.
-Hickman assisted in extricating Dean from the wreckage.
+Wütherich survived the impact with a broken jaw and serious hip and femur injuries that required immediate surgery.
+Turnupseed was not seriously injured in the crash.
+He sustained facial bruises and a bloodied nose.
+After being interviewed by the CHP, Turnupseed hitchhiked in the dark to his home in Tulare.
 Roth took photographs of the crash scene later acquired by Seita Ohnishi, a retired Japanese businessman who erected a memorial near the site.

-Some sources give Dean's last known words – uttered right before the impact when Wütherich told Dean to slow down as the Ford Tudor pulled into their lane – as, "That guy's gotta stop ...
-He'll see us".
-Raskin believes that any report about Dean and Wütherich communicating prior to the crash is pure conjecture.
-According to the coroner's deposition taken of Wütherich in the hospital, and later in a 1960 interview given to an official Porsche magazine, Christophorus, he could not recall any of the exact moments leading up to and after the crash.
+Some sources attest that Dean's last known words, uttered just before impact after Wütherich told Dean to decelerate as the Ford Tudor pulled into their lane, as: "That guy's gotta stop ...
+He'll see us."
+Lee Raskin believes that any reports that Dean and Wütherich spoke just prior to the crash are pure conjecture.
+According to the coroner's deposition of Wütherich taken in the hospital, and later in a 1960 interview, Wütherich could not recall any of the exact moments directly preceding or following the crash.